hiteshjoshi1/commands/aws_learn/aws-efs.md

 # AWS EFS - Elastic File System

-Grows and Shrinks automaticallu

-Great for file servers
+  -- Under Storage

-Great for sharing files between multiple Ec2 servers.
+- Great for sharing files between multiple Ec2 servers.
+This is basically a file system that can be shared between compute instances(ec2).
+It can be mounted and both instances can access it.

+- Storage grows and Shrinks automatically
+- Great for file servers.
+- Pay as we go , no pre provisioning required.
+- can support 1000 of concurrent NFS connections.

+Example,
-A website can be stored on an EFS
+- A website can be stored on an EFS   /var/www and are mounted to multiple Ec2 instances.
-/var/www
-and are mounted to multiple Ec2 instances.

 "